Accumulated Aggregated D-Optimal Designs for Estimating Main Effects in Black-Box Models: Additional Numerical Simulations

 To model the relationship between the input features and class probabilities, we trained a feedforward neural network with one hidden layer, implemented via the \texttt{nnet} package in \textsf{R}.
 A 10-fold cross-validation procedure was conducted to determine the optimal architecture and regularization strength.
 Specifically, the number of hidden units was searched over $\{4, 8, 12, 16\}$, and the $L_2$ weight-decay parameter was tuned over $\{0.0001, 0.001, 0.01\}$.
 The best configuration was found with eight hidden units and a decay of $0.01$, trained for up to 2000 iterations using the quasi-Newton optimization routine.
 This configuration achieved a cross-validated classification accuracy of approximately 97--98\%, indicating that the neural network successfully captured the nonlinear structure among the four features.
 To interpret the fitted model, we focused on visualizing the log-odds of predicting the \textit{versicolor} class relative to the reference class \textit{setosa}.
 For each feature, we estimated the corresponding main-effect function using PD, ALE, and A2D2E.

-Figure~\ref{fig:iris} illustrates how each feature influences the log-odds of predicting the class \textit{versicolor} relative to \textit{setosa} under the trained neural network.
+Fig.~\ref{fig:iris} illustrates how each feature influences the log-odds of predicting the class \textit{versicolor} relative to \textit{setosa} under the trained neural network.
 Among the four features, \textit{petal length} and \textit{petal width} exhibit the most dominant effects, showing sharp increases in the log-odds as their values increase from small to moderate levels, followed by a plateau where the classification confidence saturates.
 In contrast, \textit{sepal length} and \textit{sepal width} show weaker and more localized variations around their central ranges.
+We stress that these observations are heuristic in nature: without access to ground-truth main-effect functions, it is not possible to determine which method produces more accurate estimates, and the visual agreement or disagreement between methods should not be interpreted as evidence of superiority or inferiority.

-These results demonstrate the potential of the proposed A2D2E method as a reliable, model-agnostic interpretability tool for complex classification tasks.
+These results nonetheless demonstrate the potential of the proposed A2D2E method as a practically useful, model-agnostic interpretability tool for complex classification tasks, and illustrate how main-effect estimation can be meaningfully extended beyond regression settings.

+\paragraph{Regression Task: The \texttt{Auto} Dataset} We further apply the proposed method to a regression setting using the \texttt{Auto} dataset from \cite{james2013introduction}.
+As with the classification case study above, we stress that the absence of ground-truth main-effect functions in real-world data means that any observations made here are heuristic in nature and are not intended to serve as a basis for method comparison.
+The goal is solely to illustrate the practical utility of main-effect estimation in a real-world regression context.

+We utilize a neural network with the same architecture settings as in the previous experiment to predict miles per gallon (MPG) using \emph{year}, \emph{acceleration}, \emph{horsepower}, and \emph{weight}.
+The visualization of the estimated main-effect functions for these variables is shown in Fig.~\ref{fig:auto}.

+As shown in Fig.~\ref{fig:auto}, all methods exhibit broadly similar behavior across the four variables, with ALE and A2D2E producing more closely aligned shapes relative to PD.
+This may be attributed to the shared use of localization in both approaches.
+Interestingly, the estimated effect of \emph{year} suggests that vehicles tend to become more fuel-efficient over time, which is consistent with known trends in automotive technology.
+Examining \emph{horsepower} and \emph{acceleration}, ALE and A2D2E yield more similar results to each other than to PD.
+We believe this occurs because PD is known to perform less reliably when input variables are correlated; in this dataset, \emph{horsepower} and \emph{acceleration} exhibit a correlation of $-0.689$, which may explain the divergence of the PD estimates.
+We again caution that these observations are heuristic, and no definitive conclusions about method accuracy can be drawn in the absence of ground-truth main-effect functions.